 Best Moist Easy Vegan Vanilla Cake Recipe creates a tender cake with a delicious vanilla flavor!
 This Homemade Vanilla Cake Recipe is so easy to make — only a few steps before it’s in the oven.
-Use the tips in this easy vegan vanilla cake to make a perfect buttery, soft, and oh-so moist vanilla cake.
+Use the tips in this easy vegan vanilla cake to make a perfect buttery, soft, and moist vanilla cake.
 This non dairy white cake recipe made with without eggs could be your favorite vegan birthday cake!

-This Easy Vegan Vanilla Cake is a fun twist on my Vegan Chocolate Cake recipe.
-I just thought we needed a vanilla version.
+This Easy Vanilla Cake recipe is a fun twist on my Vegan Chocolate Cake recipe.
+I decided we needed a vanilla version.
 Because what’s life without a little vanilla?

-Vegan baking can oftentimes be a little tricky, but I think I’ve discovered a combination of ingredients that falls right on the mark.
+Vegan baking can sometimes be a little tricky, but I’ve discovered a combination of vanilla cake ingredients that falls right on the mark.
 You may notice that I adapted my Vegan Chocolate Wacky cake recipe.
 I just took things to another level with today’s vegan white cake.

 How to Make Vegan Vanilla Cake

 Forget vegan, this is absolutely the best ever vanilla cake!
 Making a homemade cake recipe is a great call.
 Sure, you can find an accidentally-vegan vanilla cake mix much more easily these days, but making it from scratch is always best.

-The first thing to do when making a vegan vanilla cake is to beat together the butter and the sugar.
+The first thing to do when making vegan vanilla cake recipes is to beat together the butter and the sugar.
 Sure, the butter makes the batter look more like a vegan yellow cake, but it’s worth it for the added flavor!